Skip to main content

 • z/VM 5.2.0

-One of my projects in the past was as the team leader for the development of SPXTAPE.
+One of my projects in the distant past was as the team leader for the development of SPXTAPE.
 Click on the following for an in-depth description of SPXTAPE; what it is and how it works.

 SPXTAPE - a new way to back up SPOOL